- Sport levelBeginner

 2) Cancellation between 90 and 60 days prior to the agreed activity starting date

-→ You are entitled to be reimbursed a total of 75% of your total booking value
+→ You are entitled to a refund of 75% of your total booking value

 3) Cancellation between 60 and 30 days prior to the agreed activity starting date

-→ You are entitled to be reimbursed a total of 50% of your total booking value
+→ You are entitled to a refund of 50% of your total booking value

-4) Cancellation after 30 days prior to the agreed activity starting date → No reimbursements will be effected
+4) Cancellation after 30 days prior to the agreed activity starting date → No refund will be made